 TN Professionals have no maximum stay limit and may extend their TN status on an annual basis.

 Eligibility Requirements for TN Professional Status

 Most TN Professionals are required to hold a Bachelor's degree or Licenciaturia degree in an eligible Profession.
 In addition, if the state in which the professional will work requires a state license to practice (i.e. lawyer, doctor), then the TN professional must possess that credential as well.

-The professions eligible for TN status are listed in the Appendix 1603.D.1 of Chapter 16 of the NAFTA They include but are not limited to:
+The professions eligible for TN status are listed in Appendix 1603.D.1 of Chapter 16 of the NAFTA, and are available online at

 - Computer Systems Analysts,